-Our financial instruments consist of cash and cash equivalents, accounts receivable, deposits, investments, accounts payable and accrued liabilities, and embedded derivatives.
+Our financial instruments consist of cash and cash equivalents, accounts receivable, deposits, accounts payable and accrued liabilities.
 The fair value of the financial instruments approximates their carrying value due to the short-term nature of their maturity.
 Our financial instruments initially measured at fair value and then held at amortized cost include cash and cash equivalents, accounts receivable, deposits, and accounts payable and accrued liabilities.
-The South32 purchase option is a derivative financial liability measured at fair value with changes in value recorded to the statement of loss.
+Our investments were held for trading and marked-to-market at each period end with changes in fair value recorded to the statement of loss.
+The South32 purchase option was a derivative financial liability measured at fair value with changes in value recorded to the statement of loss.